luyan72999/virtual-memory-management-simulator/README.md

 # Virtual Memory Management Simulator
 The Virtual Memory Management Simulator is designed to emulate and analyze the critical aspects of address translation in virtual memory systems.
-The primary focus of this simulator is on the Page Table, Translation Lookaside Buffer (TLB), and their interaction with the operating system.
+The primary focus of this simulator is on the **Page Table, Translation Lookaside Buffer (TLB)**, and their interaction with the **Operating System**.
-The goal of the project is to enhance the TLB cache hit rate, thereby minimizing the need for the operating system to access the page table for every memory request.
+**The goal of the project is to increase the TLB cache hit rate**, thereby minimizing the need for the operating system to access the page table for every memory translation.
+System administrators and developers can use the simulator to fine-tune virtual memory management parameters for optimal TLB hit rates, **enhancing overall system performance.**

 ## Key Features